pagkly/Zed/Investopedia/Investing/CFA.md

 ### Level I Exam

 The CFA Level I examination is administered twice per year in June and December.
 It focuses on analysis using the tools of the 10 topic areas of the Candidate [Body of Knowledge](https://www.investopedia.com/terms/b/body-of-knowledge.asp).
-These areas are ethical and professional standards, quantitative methods, economics, financial reporting and analysis, corporate finance, equity investments, fixed income, derivatives, alternative investments, and portfolio management and wealth planning.
+These areas are ethical and professional standards, quantitative methods, [[Economics]], financial reporting and analysis, corporate finance, equity investments, fixed income, derivatives, alternative investments, and portfolio management and wealth planning.
 The exam format is 240 multiple choice questions to be completed within six hours.10 The June 2018 Level I exam pass rate was 43%.1

 The 10-year weighted average CFA pass rates for Level I is 40%.